philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 * Not all data filter statements implemented.
 Nested `ACCEPT` and `IGNORE` statements are not supported at this point.
 The resulting number of rows after applying filters is checked against row-level output table dimensions (if any available).

-It is always recommended to use a unique row identifier in both input and output tables in order to avoid relying on interpretation of `Nonmem` code.
+* Disjoint rows with common `ID` values are currently not supported together with `firstonly` or `lastonly` tables.
+This is on the todo list.

 * The `RECORDS` and `NULL` options in `$DATA` are not implemented.
 If using `RECORDS`, please use the `col.row` option to merge by a unique row